If you're one of the 40 million+ caregivers in the US, then you may know the toll it can take on you financially.

 There is clearly not enough of tax relief help available to those providing help to an aging or frail parent.
 If you're currently a caregiver it's important to learn about potential tax breaks.
 Even if you don't qualify it's a good idea to keep abreast of available information because as the population ages and the number of boomer caregivers increases, we are likely to see changes in the laws that will provide relief for caregivers.

-If you need help finding a financial or legal professional who is knowledgeable about these matters, email or give us a call.
-We can recommend individuals in south Florida.
+If you need help finding a financial or legal professional who is knowledgeable about these matters, email or give us a call and we'll recommend individuals in south Florida.